-- a dealer in securities.

-- a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings,

-- a bank

-- a life insurance company,

-- a tax-exempt organization,

-- a person that owns notes as part of a straddle, a hedging, a conversion or other integrated transaction for tax purposes, or

-- a person whose functional currency for tax purposes is not the U.S. dollar.
+- a dealer in securities, - a trader in securities that elects to use a mark-to-market method of tax accounting for your securities holdings, - a bank, - a life insurance company, - a tax-exempt organization, - a person that owns the notes as part of a straddle, a hedging, a conversion or other integrated transaction for tax purposes, - a person that purchases or sells the notes as part of a wash sale for tax purposes, - a person subject to the alternative minimum tax, or - a United States holder (as defined below) whose functional currency for tax purposes is not the U.S. dollar.